AzureIoTGBB/iot-edge-offline-dashboarding/documentation/manufacturing-kpis.md

     }))
 ```

-Then we will join temporary dataset with Performance KPI to calculate OEE
+Then join the temporary dataset with Performance to calculate the OEE:

 ```
 OEE=